 Don’t wear bold prints and patterns on safari, including leopard print (damn, there goes half of my wardrobe) and camo.
 In some African countries, camo prints are reserved for the military only — it’s actually illegal in some countries — so avoid it while you’re traveling through Africa.

 While you’ll want to keep jewelry to a minimum, there are a few other accessories you’ll need.
 You can’t go on safari without a good safari hat.
-I’d also recommend a belt bag (aka fanny pack) to keep essentials like your passport close by at all times.
+I’d also recommend a small belt bag to keep essentials like your passport close by at all times.
 Sunglasses are also essential.

 What I Wore on Safari [Women’s Safari Clothes]